- Planting & Care

 - Facts of note: Dave Wilson's Taste Test Top Scorer.
 Favorite in colder regions.
 One of the all-time highest rated fruits at taste tests.
 The tree is highly resistant peach leaf curl.

-- Pollination: Pollinated by any other peach variety.
+- Pollination: Pollinated by any other peach or nectarine variety.

 Please Note: Although most of our bare-root trees arrive to our warehouse in mid-December, there are a few varieties that will not arrive until mid-January.
 If you order any of those varieties along with varieties that arrive in mid-December, your order will be delayed for shipment until mid-January.
 If you'd like us to split your shipments, please contact us at (888) 784-1722 or firstname.lastname@example.org.
 Additional shipping charges will apply.